 Lecture and laboratory courses are held on the Kirkland campus of Lake Washington Institute of Technology.
 Clinical affiliations occur in a variety of off-campus settings and can range from Tacoma to Bellingham.
 Students are expected to provide their own reliable transportation to attend clinical affiliations and other off-campus experiences.

 The PTA program prepares students to provide entry-level, skilled patient care in a variety of settings.
 Some of these settings may include hospitals, rehabilitation centers, long-term care facilities, outpatient clinics, sports medicine clinics, and school-based systems.
+You can learn more by checking out the Career Path for Physical Therapist Assistants.

 The PTA program teaches students how to provide physical therapy treatment interventions and associated data collection skills under the direction and supervision of a licensed physical therapist.